True Scotsman: 20th century military practice

-21st century
+Modern times

+The decision to wear or not wear underwear with a kilt is considered a matter of personal preference, but may be restricted by policies as well as practical consideration.
+For example, most kilt rentals require underwear to be worn for hygienic reasons.
 As of 2008, Highland dancers and athletes have been bound by the nature of their competitions to appropriately and modestly clothe themselves.
 In Highland Dance competitions and exhibitions, the regulations of the Scottish Official Board of Highland Dancing (SOBHD) have stated regarding underwear: "Dark or toning with the kilt should be worn, but not white."
 In 2010, the Director of the Scottish Tartans Authority, Brian Wilton, described the tradition of not wearing undergarments as "childish and unhygienic".
 In response, racing driver David Coulthard and some kilt manufacturers spoke in favour of the tradition, while MSP Jamie McGrigor and Wimbledon champion Andy Murray admitted to wearing underpants under their kilts.

-In 2015, the Scottish barmen of Hootananny pub in Inverness abandoned kilts because customers sexually harassed them by lifting their kilts repeatedly.
+The popularity of the stereotype of going "true Scotsman" has also lead to men in kilts being questioned about it inappropriately or sexually harassed.
+In 2015, the Scottish barmen of Hootananny pub in Inverness abandoned kilts because customers sexually assaulted them by lifting their kilts repeatedly.
 Ian Howie, the pub's assistant manager, said: "You get large groups of drinking women circling around when you are collecting glasses and asking whether you are true Scotsman – and they find out for themselves.
 Mainly hen nights."
-The traditional Scottish garment was initially chosen to give the venue a more authentic feel.
-Now Tartan shorts will be worn instead.
+Kilts were initially chosen to give the venue a more authentic feel, but the harassment lead to Tartan shorts being worn instead.